garrhow/dotfiles/README.md

 ## Acknowledgements

-These dotfiles were intended for use on the Arch Linux distribution and with suckless programs such as:
+These dotfiles were intended for use with the Arch Linux distribution and suckless programs such as:

 - [dwm](https://dwm.suckless.org/) (window manager)
 - [dmenu](https://tools.suckless.org/dmenu/) (menu bar)